 What is the standard thumbnail size for YouTube?

 Google recommends 1280 x 720 pixels with a width of 640 pixels.

 How do I enable custom thumbnails on YouTube 2020?

 To set custom YouTube thumbnails, open your YouTube channel and click on ‘Your Channel’ > Click on Settings > Tap on ‘Channel Status and Features.’
 You’ll see Custom Thumbnails.
 If it’s disabled, tap on the ‘Verify’ button > Click on ‘Text me the Verification Code’ and enter the phone number > Enter the code that you receive > Click on the submit button > Your account is verified > Tap on Continue > Move to the ‘Custom Thumbnails’ area.

 That doesn’t mean you’ll put irrelevant things on your thumbnail.
-Click baiting is, unfortunately, a real thing but if you want to see organic growth of your channel, then wholly avoid it.
+Unfortunately, click-baiting is a real thing, but if you want to see the organic growth of your channel, then wholly avoid it.
 Avoiding the mistakes mentioned in this article will ensure that your channel reaches maximum viewers.

 What are your views about YouTube thumbnails?
 Which type of thumbnails does attract you the most?
 Are there any annoying practices that you have noticed?
 Let us know in the comments below.